Fish Hatchery Road Bridge No. 61B Removal

 This project is now complete.
 The bridge was removed in summer 2021.
 Permanent gates were installed in early 2022 to help prevent pedestrians and cyclists from entering the closed-off area.

-Fish Hatchery Road Bridge No. 61B is a King County-owned and maintained short span bridge located in Fall City on SE Fish Hatchery Road, near State Route 202 (SE Fall City – Snoqualmie Road).
-The bridge spans an unnamed outlet stream that feeds into the Snoqualmie River.
+Fish Hatchery Road Bridge No. 61B was a King County-owned and maintained short span bridge located in Fall City on SE Fish Hatchery Road, near State Route 202 (SE Fall City – Snoqualmie Road).
+The bridge spanned an unnamed outlet stream that feeds into the Snoqualmie River.

-The 20-foot-long, timber-supported Fish Hatchery Road Bridge was originally built in 1950.
+The 20-foot-long, timber-supported Fish Hatchery Bridge was originally built in 1950.
 King County has repaired the bridge several times, and permanently closed it to vehicle traffic in 2018 due to severe flood damage.
-Significant sections of the structure and approach now must be rebuilt and stabilized to safely reopen the bridge to the public.
+Flood events in 2019 and 2020 have continued to damage the bridge and Fish Hatchery Road further.